wlkata/WLKATA-Python-SDK-wlkatapython/README.md

 ## IMPORTANT!!!

-**&nbsp;&nbsp;&nbsp;&nbsp;This is a package that uses Python to control products such as Mirobot robotic arms, E4 robotic arms, slides, conveyor belts, etc. This package mainly communicates through pyserial and G code protocols.
+**&nbsp;&nbsp;&nbsp;&nbsp;This is a package that uses Python to control products such as Mirobot robotic arms, E4 robotic arms, MT4 robotic arms,slides, conveyor belts, etc. This package mainly communicates through pyserial and G code protocols.
 Currently, it supports RS485 or UART communication.
 It should be noted that when using this package, a multi-functional controller is required, as some functions of the modified package use multi-functional controllers.
 If the mechanical arm is directly connected, some functions may not be effective.**

 ## Description